Product Name: VISON GLASS BLOCK MORTAR

 32 - 8 inch block with 3/8 inch joint.

 18 - 12 inch block with 3/8 inch joint.

 Approximately 2 hours, depending on ambient temperature.

-Clean tools, hands, and excess materials from face of tile, while mortar is still fresh, with warm soapy water.
+Clean tools, hands, and excess materials from the face of the tile, while the mortar is still fresh, with warm soapy water.
 Use a damp cloth to remove all excess mortar from the surface of glass blocks before the mortar hardens.
-Polish off remaining mortar residue with a clean, dry, soft cloth.
+Polish off the remaining mortar residue with a clean, dry, soft cloth.
 Remove surplus mortar from the faces of the glass block at the time joints are struck or tooled.
 Mortar should be removed while it is still plastic using a clean, wet sponge or an ordinary household scrub brush with stiff bristles.
 Never use a wire brush to remove mortar from glass block surfaces.
 To remove the dry powder or stains from the glass surfaces, use a clean, dry, soft cloth or stiff nylon scrub pad.

 Curing and Grouting